Barbastro: History

 An ancient Celtiberian city called Bergidum or Bergiduna, in Roman times Barbastro (now called Brutina) was included in the Hispania Citerior region, and later of Hispania Tarraconensis.

 After the fall of the Western Roman Empire, it was part of the Visigoth kingdom.
 Barbastro and the Barbitaniya area were overtaken by Musa bin Nusair in 717, as part of the Umayyad push to conquer northern states of the Marca Hispanica and the name Madyar was given to the town.

 It was later settled by the Banu Jalaf who made it the capital of the Emirate of Barbineta and Huesca until 862, and was known as the Emirate of Brabstra until 882.

 In 1064, Sancho Ramírez, King of Aragón, and his Frankish Christian forces, led by William VIII of Aquitaine and Le Bon Normand, invaded the city, which at the time was part of the emirate of Zaragoza.
 This attack was known as the Siege of Barbastro.
 Contemporary sources state that 50,000 people were killed or captured in the attack, but modern historians view this as an exaggeration since the whole population of the town probably did not exceed 8,000.
 The following year, however, it was reconquered by the Moors.
 In 1101 it was captured permanently by Peter I of Aragon, who made it a bishopric seat.
 Barbastro since then has followed the history of Aragon and Spain.

 In the Middle Ages, a Sephardic Jewish community thrived in Barbastro, suffering little compared to other Jewish populations in Spain.
 The first written record of a Jewish presence dates to 1144.
 After the Disputation of Tortosa, the Jewish community ceased to exist because they had all become conversos.
 The old synagogue, however, became a center for converso life.

+In June 1837, during the First Carlist War, Barbastro was the site of an action where the French Foreign Legion, then attached to the liberal government's army, found itself fighting the Carlist foreign legion.
+The French Foreign Legion's commander, Colonel Joseph Conrad, was killed in the fighting.
+The future Marshal Bazaine, a close friend of Conrad's, was also present.